twitter/communitynotes/content/writing-and-rating-impact.md

     "/writing-and-rating-impact",
     "/rating-and-writing-impact",
   ]
+description: The two most important activities in Community Notes are writing notes and rating notes.
 ---

 The two most important activities in Community Notes are [writing notes](../writing-notes) and [rating notes](../rating-notes).
 Contributors can see the history of their past Writing Impact and Rating Impact on their profiles.